rubensworks/rdf-isomorphic.js/README.md

 If no such bijection can be found, then the graphs are considered non-isomorphic.

 The implementation of this package is inspired by the Ruby [RDF::Isomorphic](https://github.com/ruby-rdf/rdf-Isomorphic) gem.

+The algorithm has been adapted to work this nested quads by [Ruben Taelman](http://rubensworks.net/).

 ## License
 This software is written by [Ruben Taelman](http://rubensworks.net/).